RuhlMirko/RuhlMirko/README.md

 Hi, my name is Mirko and I'm a python developer that loves to create things.
 I really like graphic design, I have developed a lot of web and desktop apps using modern day graphics and themes, with technologies such as bootstrap 5, css, tailwind, ttkbootstrap, tkinter and pysimple.

 ## Always learning
-I'm currently learning Html, Css and Javascript.
+I'm proficient in web development, so if you want some websites let me know I'm currently learning Html, Css and Javascript.
 But in the future I would love to keep learning mobile development with kotlin and android studio

 ## Tools I use